 The R6500 is used on several machines in various configurations.
 It serves

-as display/panel processor on both, ESQ-1 and SQ80, and also as keyboard
+as display/panel processor on both, ESQ-1 and SQ80 as well as the VFX and some derived machines, and also as keyboard

 processor on ESQ-1 and Mirage.

 Repair FAQ: Upgrading the OS

 Repair FAQ: Replacing the disk drive

 SMP08: a pin-by-pin replacement for the SSM2300